sergei-mironov/rm2env/README.md

    device.
 3. Run the [rmpull](./sh/rmpull) to pull the `xochitl` from RM2 device to Host.
    Pass `--delete` argument to remove files that don't present on the tablet.
-4. Investigate and modify the Host-version of `xochitl` using one of the
+4. View or modify the Host copy of `xochitl` using one of the following scripts:
-   following:
    - [rmls](./sh/rmls) Lists the folder's content
    - [rmfind](./sh/rmfind) Gets the document UUID by name
-   - [rmconvert](./3rdparty/fraga/rmconvert) of Dr.Fraga builds the
-     annotated PDF by UUID.
+   - [rmconvert](./sh/rmconvert) of Dr.Fraga builds the annotated PDF by UUID.
      + Currently, getting annotaded documents doesn't rely on the Remarkable web-server.
 Unfortunately, `rmconvert` is pretty slow and has some issues with SVG graphics in PDF documents.